lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-18-Formalising-Incompleteness-I.md

 ---

 [Gödel's incompleteness theorems](https://plato.stanford.edu/entries/goedel-incompleteness/) state limits on formal systems.
 (1) A consistent system strong enough to express the basic properties of integer addition and multiplication must be *incomplete*: there exists a formula that is neither provable nor refutable within the system.
-(2) Moreover, no such formal system can prove any statement implying its own consistency.
+(2) No such formal system can prove its own consistency.
 The first theorem is proved by using integer arithmetic to encode logical formulas, operations on them such as substitution, and inference according to the rules of the formal system.
-A fixedpoint construction to create an explicit formula expressing its own unprovability.
+A fixedpoint construction yields an explicit formula expressing its own unprovability.
 The technical complications of the first theorem are formidable but were overcome already by [Shankar](https://doi.org/10.1017/CBO9780511569883) in the 1980s and again by John Harrison and [Russell O’Connor](https://rdcu.be/cNaig).
-This post introduces [my own formalisation](https://www.cl.cam.ac.uk/~lp15/papers/Formath/Goedel-logic.pdf) of the first theorem, using Isabelle/HOL.
-It also demonstrates the use of Christian Urban's nominal package for formalising syntax involving variable binding.
+This post introduces [my own formalisation](https://www.cl.cam.ac.uk/~lp15/papers/Formath/Goedel-logic.pdf), using Isabelle/HOL.
+It also demonstrates Christian Urban's *nominal package* for formalising syntax involving variable binding, and more generally, how to specify the syntax, semantics and proof theory of a formal system.

 ### Remarks about the informal proof